What it’s Like to be 1 of the 100 Million Americans Living with Chronic Pain

 They wanna know what position we sleep in at night, what kind of desk we use at work, how often we’re on the computer at home, how much time we spend on our iPhone.

 They don’t seem to care about the stomach cramps we have after every meal.
 Or how often we get knocked out by colds, flues and bizarre infections.
-About the weird rashes, our recent cases of vertigo and our swollen eyes.
+About the weird rashes, our recent case of vertigo and our swollen eyes.
 They aren’t interested in hearing how weak our immune system has become.

 They don’t even seem that concerned about our medical or family history.
 They definitely never ask about our mental health or back story.